islomar/mutmut-dockerized/README.md

 - https://github.com/sixty-north/cosmic-ray

 ## TO DO
+- Do we need setup.cfg?
+- Configure mutmut as entrypoint
 - Split in the Dockerfile running the tests to see that it works from the mutmut image
 - Use expects for example test
 - Change example test to something better